-However, the most common application of cooling tower is inside a HVAC system for cooling buildings.
+However, the most common application of a cooling tower is inside an HVAC system for cooling buildings.

 An HVAC (heating, ventilating, and air conditioning) cooling tower is used to dispose unwanted heat from a chiller.
 HVAC use of a cooling tower pairs the cooling tower with a water-cooled chiller or water-cooled condenser.

 Cooling towers vary in size and design based on the cooling load of a building.
 The cooling load is determined by the size of a building from which heat needs to be extracted.
 The other factor that affects this design is the relative humidity of the air.
 This is determined by the location of the building.
 For example, the relative humidity in Albuquerque, New Mexico is much lower than in Atlanta, Georgia.